The What, Why, and How of Git and GitHub

 Version Control on Your Device

-When you are ready for Git to follow changes, you need to add them to the staged environment with git add 15.
+The Working Tree is the area where developers make changes to files in the project.
+In this domain, Git doesn’t actively track changes; instead, changes are recycled back into the same file without recording interim revisions.
+When you are ready for Git to follow changes, you need to add them to the staged environment with git add 16.
 This prompts Git to identify differences between Staged Edits and already committed versions that are stored in the .git directory.
-Files can be unstaged and restored to the working tree with the git reset command 16,17.
+Files can be unstaged and restored to the Working Tree with the git restore command 17,18.

-If you see this, it’s best practice to track a file rename or move action with the git mv command and to stage the modification for its own commit with an appropriate message 19,20.
+If you see this, it’s best practice to track a file rename or move action with the git mv command and to stage the modification for its own commit with an appropriate message 20,21.

 Command-Line Application